 Known as cluster-hibernators, ladybugs swarm because they're looking for a warm place to hibernate for winter.

 When one of them finds a suitable place to spend the winter, it releases a pheromone that attracts a couple gazillion more of them.
 In fact, the pheromone can keep the ladybugs coming back year after year.

 Ladybugs simply find loose-fitting screens, cracks, and vents, and soon enough, they're house guests.
 It’s a phenomenon that causes a great deal of exasperation.

-This phenomenon happens every fall primarily from the Midwest to the eastern half of the U.S. and Canada.
+This phenomenon happens every fall, primarily from the Midwest to the East Coast of the United States and Canada.
 In southern New England where I’m from, it occurs on warm, sunny days in October and even into early November.

 Ladybugs appear to be most attracted to houses with natural wood siding and ample southern exposure.
 They're also attracted to houses in wooded areas, light-colored houses warmed in sunlight, and especially older houses with lots of crevices.

 While they are pests, they're not harmful to humans or pets, they don't reproduce during hibernation, and they don't damage structures.